browserengineering/book/book/animations.md

 Visually, it looks more or less identical[^animation-curve] to the JavaScript animation.
 But since the browser *understands* the animation, it can optimize how the animation is run.
-For example, since `opacity` only affects `SaveLayer` commands that end up in the draw display list, the browser knows that this animation does not require layout or raster, just paint and draw.
+For example, since `opacity` only affects `AlphaAndBlend` commands that end up in the draw display list, the browser knows that this animation does not require layout or raster, just paint and draw.